 The possibility of running out has a lot to do with the strength of the colony going into winter, the amount and quality of stored food, the mite load, and the winter weather.
 For those reasons, many beekeepers find that a supplemental pollen source can make a world of difference in the strength of overwintered colonies.

-In an interesting twist, Mattila and Otis found that feeding supplementary pollen to colonies in late summer or early fall did not boost the quantity of winter bees but merely increased the length of the normal brood rearing season .
-This makes sense if you consider that that lack of high-quality brood food is what stimulates the production of winter bees.
+In an interesting twist, Mattila and Otis found that feeding supplementary pollen to colonies in late summer or early fall did not boost the number of winter bees but merely increased the length of the normal brood rearing season .
+This makes sense if you consider that the lack of high-quality brood food is what stimulates the production of winter workers.
 As long as good brood food remains available, normal “summer” bees will be produced.